Argentine Naval Aviation: Post war

 In 1983, democracy was restored in Argentina and despite stricter military budgets, COAN was able to modernize with the lifting of arms embargoes.
 P-3 Orions and modified Beechcraft Super King Air were incorporated and Eurocopter Fennecs were bought as the new surface fleet embarked helicopter.
-New-built Agusta SH-3 Sea Kings for Antarctica arrived and UH-1H helicopters were assigned to the naval aviation to support the Argentine Marines.
+New-built Agusta SH-3 Sea Kings for Antarctica arrived and Bell UH-1H helicopters were assigned to the naval aviation to support the Argentine Marines.
 The navy also received Brazilian MB-326 Xavantes to replace their lost MB-339s.